m0squdev/apf/README.md

 - `-u`: Install Flatpak packages user-wide instead of system-wide.
 Corresponding environment variable: `APF_FLATPAK_USER`
 - `-y`: Don't prompt for confirmation when installing packages.
 You will still be prompted when removing packages.
 Corresponding environment variable: `APF_NO_CONFIRMATION`

+In the fzf TUI:
     Press Tab to select multiple packages and press Enter to confirm your selection.
 Already installed packages will be removed and new packages will be installed.
     Press Ctrl-R to reload package list.